Lisa Trevor: Appearances

 Lisa Trevor first appears in the 2002 remake of the original Resident Evil game, with her story spanning multiple decades.
 She is the daughter of George Trevor, the architect of the Spencer Mansion, the setting of the game, and his wife Jessica.
-Before the events of the game, while a teenage girl, she and her mother were abducted and experimented on, each injected with a different virus.
-Whereas her mother did not adapt to the virus and was executed, Lisa was able to survive.
-She became anguished and mentally unwell due to her mother's death, and ended up taking the face of a caretaker who she believed to be a copy of her mother.
-Her captors were unable to properly execute her, so they dumped her body in the neighbouring Arklay mountains, where she survived in the wild.
+Before the events of the game, while a teenage girl, she and her mother were abducted and experimented on, each injected with a different strain of virus.
+Whereas her mother did not adapt to the virus and was killed, Lisa was able to survive.
+She became mentally unwell due to her mother's death, and ended up taking the face of a caretaker, which she believed to be a copy of her mother's.
+Her captors were unable to kill her, so they dumped her body in the neighbouring Arklay mountains, where she survived in the wild.
 For years, Lisa wandered the woods and the tunnels beneath the Spencer estate, the Arklay Laboratory, desperate to find her mother.
-During the game, the player encounters her multiple times, unable to kill her.
-During the final encounter with Lisa, the player can either kill her by causing her to fall into a chasm, or cause Jessica's coffin to be opened and revealed to Lisa, at which point she takes her mother's skull and falls into the chasm.
+During the game, the player encounters her multiple times, and is unable to kill her.
+During the final encounter with Lisa, the player can either kill her by causing her to fall into a chasm, or cause Jessica's coffin to be opened and her fate revealed to Lisa, at which point Lisa takes her mother's skull and falls into the chasm.

+Other appearances

+Lisa appears in Resident Evil: The Umbrella Chronicles (2007), where she confronts Albert Wesker while he attempts to escape the Spencer mansion.
+Wesker defeats Lisa, leaving her incapacitated under a chandelier before the mansion explodes.

-Lisa appears in the non-canon live-action film Resident Evil: Welcome to Raccoon City (2021).
-Compared to the game continuity, she is depicted as a helpful, compassionate being rather than a menace.
-Lisa also makes a cameo appearance in the live-action Resident Evil (2022) series.
+Lisa appears in the non-canon live-action Resident Evil film Resident Evil: Welcome to Raccoon City (2021).
+Compared to the game, she is depicted as a helpful, compassionate being rather than a menace.